 - Do you put the meat directly on the rack in an electric smoker?

 It is not recommended.
-Hours and hours of intense direct heat can permanently discolor cooking sheet or other cookware.
+Hours and hours of intense direct heat can permanently discolor cooking sheets or other cookware.

 It is never safe to not observe the smoker for a long time.
 However, if you have to, make sure the pallets/chips are clean and of good quality.
 Move the smoker away from home to be safe and set the temperature low.